 There aren’t a lot of strict criteria that you have to follow with the metabolic confusion diet.

-In other words, the structure in terms of your scheduling of “high-calorie” days and “low-calorie” days as can the number of calories you eat on said days.
+In other words, the structure in terms of your scheduling of “high-calorie” days and “low-calorie” days is the number of calories you eat on said days.

 For example, some people practice the metabolic confusion diet by alternating between “high-calorie” days and “low-calorie” days every other day, whereas others may go a week at a time at each of the two caloric levels.

-The number of calories you can eat with the metabolic confusion diet is also undefined and up to the individual dieter.
+The amount of calories you can eat with the metabolic confusion diet is also undefined and up to the individual dieter.

-The metabolic confusion diet also recommends exercising regularly in conjunction with the diet.
+The metabolic confusion diet also recommends exercising regularly in conjunction with these eating habits.

-However, there are no specific guidelines as to how much exercise you should do with the diet.
+However, there are no specific guidelines on how much exercise you should do with the diet.

-With that said, it can be argued that one shortcoming of the metabolic confusion diet is that it lacks specificity in the exercise recommendations.
+With that said, it can be argued that one shortcoming of the metabolic confusion diet is that it lacks specificity in the exercise recommendations regarding types of workouts, such as strength training to build muscle mass or cardio workouts to burn extra calories.

-For optimal health and weight loss, focus on nutritious, unprocessed foods from a variety of food groups, such as vegetables, fruits, lean proteins, whole grains, eggs, low-fat dairy, legumes, seeds, nuts, and healthy fats.
+For weight loss and a healthy lifestyle in general, focus on nutritious, unprocessed foods from various food groups, such as vegetables, fruits, lean proteins, whole grains, eggs, low-fat dairy, legumes, seeds, nuts, and healthy fats.

 Monday: Low-calorie day (1,400 calories)